Corum L’Épargne: sports marketing and gamification to boost brand awareness

 The prize for this no-obligation competition is a second-hand (77,990km) 2017 Audi RS6 avant performance 605, registered in France and with a street value of €81,900.

 And the results are in: in just 3 days, 780,000 people signed up for the competition and Celio’s Instagram account registered over 800,000 new followers!
-It’s an example of an original marketing campaign that results in a boost in visibility and engagement!
+It’s an excellent example of an original marketing campaign that results in an unprecedented boost in visibility and engagement!

 Marketing game mechanisms to borrow from Celio

-Above all, it’s because it has an understanding of gamification mechanisms to apply to a campaign.
-You can take inspiration from this by following the practices that have been applied for this game.
+Above all, it’s because it has a good understanding of gamification mechanisms to apply to your marketing campaign. you can take inspiration from this by following the best practices that have been applied for this marketing game.

 Choosing the right prize

-The success of a competition depends on the appeal of the prize.
+The success of a competition depends above all on the appeal of the prize.
 In the case of Celio, the brand had put a car up for grabs, presented as every father’s dream car.
-Valued at over €80,000, the prize is tempting indeed.
+Valued at over €80,000, the prize is very tempting indeed.

 Simple (for participants) and effective (for the brand) participation conditions

 As mentioned above, the Celio competition was open to everyone, with no obligation to buy.
-So you didn’t have to buy from the brand to win the car.
-Celio is thus widening its audience and proving its generosity (in exchange a gift, it expects nothing more than a strength on the networks or the sharing of personal data).
+So you didn’t have to buy anything from the brand to win the car.
+Celio is thus considerably widening its audience and proving its generosity (since in exchange for such a gift, it expects nothing more than a little strength on the networks or the sharing of personal data).

-In addition to its marketing campaign on Instagram, Celio also ran its competition on its website via a form.
-This was an effective strategy, as it was easier for the brand to implement.
-While at the same time allowing it to redirect participants to its site (and encourage them to place an order).
+In addition to its marketing campaign on Instagram, Celio also ran its competition on its website via a simple form to fill in.
+This was an effective strategy, as it was easier for the brand to implement, while at the same time allowing it to naturally redirect participants to its site (and thus encourage them to place an order on its online shop).

 So it kills two birds with one stone and collects more :